markblandford/home/src/assets/articles/why-i-practice-tdd/article.md

 2. Run your tests.
 The ones you have updated, should fail 🔴.
 3. Implement the changes required to the production code.
 4. Run your tests.
 If you've fixed the issue, then you tests are green 🟢 and you're done.

+I get a real buzz when it comes to squashing a bug using this approach.
+Creating a test that asserts the expected behaviour to fix the bug, and then seeing that go green, is great.
+You know you've fixed it!

 ## Summary